orscf/orscf-specification/_/VisitData/ORSCF-VisitData.md

 ```
 ##### Visit.**VisitExecutionTitle** (Field)
 ```
-title of the visit execution as defined in the 'StudyWorkflowDefinition' (originated from the sponsor)
+unique title of the visit execution as defined in the 'StudyWorkflowDefinition' (originated from the sponsor)
 ```
 ##### Visit.**ScheduledDateUtc** (Field)
 ```